The dedicated legal team of Caputo & Mariotti

 Pennsylvania requires that we prove that the property owner had actual notice of the defect or constructive notice which means they should have known there was a dangerous condition.
 This is proved via investigation to discover the source of the danger and the amount of time that it would have taken to develop.
 The cause of the danger is also explored.

-If you are an injured victim hurt on someone else’s property, we recommend that you contact Caputo and Mariotti as soon as possible after the injury.
+If you are an injured victim hurt on someone else’s property, we recommend that you contact a Scranton personal injury lawyer at Caputo & Mariotti as soon as possible after the injury.